© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell Nant-y-Garan is a scheduled monument protected by Cadw under reference CD052.
 View the official record →

-Castell Nant-y-Garan is a motte-and-bailey castle located in Ceredigion, Wales, representing Norman military architecture of the twelfth century.
+Castell Nant-y-Garan is a motte-and-bailey castle situated in Ceredigion, Wales, dating to the Norman period of Welsh settlement and fortification.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD052.

 Castell Nant-y-Garan dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell Nant-y-Garan is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD052.